WCCO (AM): Early years

-WCCO first signed on the air on September 4, 1922, as WLAG, known as "the Call of the North".
+WCCO first signed on the air on September 4, 1922.
+Its original call sign was WLAG, owned by the Cutting & Washington Radio Corp., and was known as "the Call of the North".
 The studios were in the Oak Grove Hotel near Loring Park in Minneapolis.
-The station soon had financial trouble and closed in 1924.
-Washburn Crosby Company, forerunner of General Mills, took over the station and switched the call sign to WCCO for the company's initials.
-Broadcasts resumed less than two months later on October 2, 1924, from its current transmitter site in Coon Rapids, and with studios in the then-new Nicollet Hotel.
+The station soon had financial trouble and was deleted on September 19, 1924.

+A week later WLAG was relicensed, still at 720 kHz.
+It was then owned by the "Washburn-Crosby Company" (forerunner of General Mills).
+Prior to its return debut, the call sign was changed to WCCO, reflecting the new owner's initials.
+Broadcasts resumed a few days later on October 2, 1924, from its current transmitter site in Coon Rapids, and with studios in the then-new Nicollet Hotel.

 In 1927, WCCO was one of the original 21 stations of the NBC Red Network.
 It carried NBC's slate of dramas, comedies, news, sports, soap operas, game shows, and big-band broadcasts during the "Golden Age of Radio".
-CBS bought WCCO from General Mills in 1932, and switched its network affiliation to the CBS Radio Network.
-It remains a CBS affiliate.
+WCCO joined the CBS Radio Network on December 5, 1928.
+CBS bought WCCO from General Mills in 1932.
 In 1932, Al Sheehan established the WCCO Artist's Bureau to manage the radio station talent.

 1950s to the 1990s

 In 1952, CBS sold majority control of WCCO to the Murphy and McNally families, who formed Midwest Radio and Television as a holding company for WCCO radio and its new co-owned television station, Channel 4 WCCO-TV.
 CBS was forced to sell off its stake in the WCCO stations in 1954 due to Federal Communications Commission ownership limits in effect at the time.
 CBS reacquired the WCCO stations outright in 1992 when Midwest Radio and Television merged with the network.

 In the 1950s, as network programming was shifting from radio to television, WCCO switched to a full-service middle-of-the-road format, including popular music, news, sports, and talk.
 Robert Ridder became president of WCCO in 1952.

 During the fall of 1979, WCCO-TV experienced a labor dispute when the International Brotherhood of Electrical Workers (IBEW), the union representing many of the station's technical and production personnel, went on strike.
 Despite the walkout, WCCO maintained its daily broadcast schedule for both its television and radio operations.
-The station utilized non-striking employees, including management and news personnel, to cover the essential functions.
+The station used non-striking employees, including management and news personnel, to cover the essential functions.
 For WCCO-TV, this meant that News Director Ron Handberg and anchor Skip Loescher were notably involved in producing and presenting the news, as seen in broadcasts from the period.
 The labor action also affected WCCO Radio, where station managers and sales staff took over air shifts to replace striking announcers and engineers.

 In the 1980s, the playlist shifted from middle-of-the-road music toward adult contemporary.
 The music was gradually phased out by the early 1990s, when the format was changed to news, talk, and sports.
 From 1947 to 1996, WCCO and WCCO-TV won 12 George Foster Peabody Awards, more than any other Twin Cities broadcast outlet.